 Why Your Choice of Funeral Director Matters More Than You Might Think

-The UK funeral industry is worth approximately £2 billion annually, yet it remains largely unregulated by law.
+The UK funeral industry generates an estimated £2 billion or more annually, yet it remains largely unregulated by statute.
 Unlike a GP, solicitor, or financial adviser, any individual can legally set up as a funeral director tomorrow — with no formal training, no qualifications, and no independent oversight.
 That reality makes your ability to identify a trustworthy, professional funeral director all the more important.

 The good news is that the majority of funeral directors are compassionate professionals who take their responsibilities seriously.
 Knowing how to find them — and how to tell them apart from the minority who don't — is exactly what this guide is here for.

-What to Look For When Choosing a Funeral Director
+What to Look For in a Funeral Director: The Key Criteria

 1. Professional Accreditation